-SYNB1618, our second program to enter clinical trials, is an oral therapy intended for the treatment of PKU, a rare metabolic disease in which the amino acid phenylalanine (Phe) accumulates in the body as a result of genetic defects.
+SYNB1618, our lead program, is an oral therapy intended for the treatment of phenylketonuria (PKU), a rare metabolic disease in which the amino acid phenylalanine (Phe) accumulates in the body as a result of genetic defects.
 Elevated levels of Phe are toxic to the brain and can lead to neurological dysfunction.
 SYNB1618 is designed to function in the gut of patients to reduce excess Phe, with the goal of lowering levels in the blood and other tissues.
 SYNB1618 has received both Fast Track designation and orphan drug designation for PKU from the FDA.
-We initiated a Phase 1 / 2a clinical trial for SYNB1618 in April 2018 and announced top-line data from this study in September 2018 that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-ofmechanism in healthy volunteers and we are currently evaluating SYNB1618 in patients with PKU.
-We expect to have patient data from this study in the third quarter of 2019.
+We initiated a Phase 1 / 2a clinical trial of a liquid formulation of SYNB1618 in April 2018 and announced top-line data from this study in September 2018 that demonstrated that SYNB1618 was safe and well-tolerated and achieved proof-of-mechanism in healthy volunteers.
+On July 15, 2019, we announced positive top-line clinical data from patient cohorts of the Phase 1/2a study of the liquid formulation of SYNB1618 indicating that a statistically significant increase in biomarkers of SYNB1618 activity was observed in SYNB1618-treated subjects but not in those treated with placebo.
+We have initiated a bridging study in healthy volunteers to evaluate the activity and dosing of a solid oral formulation of SYNB1618 for use in subsequent studies and for potential commercial use.
+With supporting data from the bridging study, Synlogic expects to advance SYNB1618 into an efficacy study in patients in the first half of 2020.

 We have developed a portfolio of immuno-oncology (IO) programs designed to deliver activities to modify the tumor microenvironment, activate the immune system and result in tumor reduction, and we envision that multiple engineered functions could be combined in one Synthetic Biotic medicine.
 These products could also be used in combination with other cancer therapies such as check-point inhibitors.
-In November 2018, we announced the selection of our first Synthetic Biotic clinical IO candidate, SYNB1891, and have advanced it into preclinical studies to enable filing of an IND application with the FDA in the second half of 2019.
-SYNB1891 is an intratumorally administered Synthetic Biotic medicine designed to act as a dual innate activator of the immune system by stimulation via the E.coli Nissle chassis and production of cyclic di-AMP, an activator of the STING pathway.
+In November 2018, we announced the selection of our first Synthetic Biotic clinical IO candidate, SYNB1891, an intratumorally administered Synthetic Biotic medicine designed to act as a dual innate activator of the immune system by stimulation via the E.coli Nissle chassis and production of cyclic di-AMP, an activator of the STING pathway.
+In August 2019 the FDA cleared an Investigational New Drug (IND) application for SYNB1819.
+In 2019, we expect to initiate a clinical study of SYNB1891 as a monotherapy and in combination with atezolizumab (Tecentriq[®]) in patients with solid tumors and lymphoma.